cutlerCLI/cutler/CONTRIBUTING.md

 cargo fmt
 ```

+## The Landing Page

+Since I like creating websites for most of my primary and hobby projects, I decided it'd be good to have one for this project as well!

+The page is hosted on GitHub Pages which you can find via [this link here](https://hitblast.github.io/cutler/).
+You can also see or contribute to [its source code](https://github.com/hitblast/cutler/tree/main/landing).

+It uses the GitHub Actions Runner-based deployment, for which you can find the workflow file here: [.github/workflows/deploy-to-pages.yml](https://github.com/hitblast/cutler/blob/main/.github/workflows/deploy-to-pages.yml).

 ## Licensing

-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/hitblast/cutler/blob/main/LICENSE) file for details.